 Ever wondered what it is that makes a Bobber unique from other motorcycles?
 In this article you’re going to discover what makes a Bobber bike worthy of the title, their origins and attributes and a look at todays modern interpretation of the classic Bobber looks.

-So, what is a Bobber motorcycle?
-A Bobber is a motorcycle that has been stripped of all none essentials such as the front fender and other excess accessories.
-It is then given a shortened rear fender, a muted basic paint scheme and a lowered stance.
+What is a Bobber motorcycle?
+A Bobber is a motorcycle that has been stripped of all none essentials such as the front fender and other none essentials.
+It is then given a shortened rear fender (bobbed), a muted basic paint scheme and a lowered stance.

 Bobber bikes were originally created by owners customising their own motorcycles, initially for performance purposes.
 This has changed over time but the following is a list of attributes that make a Bobber unique and a bike defined as such:

 - Bobbers are generally built using stock bikes and modifying them accordingly.